hugary1995/raccoon/doc/content/source/materials/nucleation_models/LDLNucleationMicroForce.md

 This is a variational recast of the phase-field fracture formulation put forth by Kumar, Francfort and Lopez-Pamies (2018), where $\delta$ is explicitly evaluated.

+*To make the input deck of a series of nucleation models in years consistent in general, $c_e$ and its coefficients are flipped in signs as compared to [!cite](larsen2024)*

 ## Overview

 ### LDL (Larsen, Dolbow, Lopez) Model 2024